laidrivm/articles/configure-email-inbox.md

 ----------

-If you found this article helpful, please show your support by clapping, sharing it with your friends or colleagues, and subscribing to receive emails with my new posts.
+If you found this article helpful, please show your support by sharing it with your friends or colleagues.

-If you want to talk on managing engineering teams or departments, designing systems, or improving your tech product, [send an email](mailto:laidrivm@gmail.com) or [message me](https://t.me/laidrivm).
+If you want to talk on managing engineering teams, designing systems, or improving your tech product, [send an email](mailto:laidrivm@gmail.com) or [message me](https://t.me/laidrivm).

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vladimir-lazarev/).

 Peace!